Everyone loves a Classic Mojito. The refreshing and cool mint flavor, mixed with fresh lime juice, rum, and sugar makes a lively combination.

 How to Make a Classic Mojito

 Making a classic mojito is very easy and it’s fool proof if you follow this recipe.
-All you need is mint leaves, lime wedges, agave syrup and club soda.
+All you need is mint leaves, lime wedges, sugar and soda water.

-You put the lime wedges and lime leaves into a tall glass and muddle it together.
+You put the lime wedges, mint leaves, and sugar into a tall glass and muddle it together.
 You should try to use an actual muddler to do the job because it has little spikes on the bottom of the flat surface that helps squeeze the juice from the limes without needing to crush anything.

 I prefer one that’s made in one solid piece so it’s easier to clean, like this one.
-As I mentioned, you don’t want to push too hard on the lime and mint when you’re muddling it, or the bitter flavors will come out.
+You don’t want to crush the lime and mint when you’re muddling it, or the bitter flavors will come out.
+Just press enough to release the juice from the lime.

-When the muddling is done, add the agave syrup and rum and stir it all together.
-Add lots of ice to fill the glass, then pour the club soda over the top until filled to the top.
+When the muddling is done, add the rum and stir it all together.
+Add lots of ice to fill the glass, then pour the soda water over the top until filled to the top.
 Give it one last quick stir and your cocktail is ready.

 What Brand of Rum to Use

-Agave Syrup vs Simple Syrup vs White Sugar
+White Sugar vs Agave Syrup vs Simple Syrup

 One of the most important ingredients in a classic Mojito is sugar.
 The sugar offsets the sour in the lime and makes the drink sweet and delicious.
 So the question is, which form of sugar should you use?

-When I was in Cuba being served Mojitos in bars and restaurants, they always made them with a tbsp of white granulated sugar.
+When I was in Cuba being served Mojitos in bars and restaurants, they always made them with 2 tablespoons of white granulated sugar.
 Then they would muddle the sugar into the lime and mint.
-It was good but it left the gritty sugar granules in the glass.
-That wasn’t my favorite way to drink it.
+That’s my favorite way to drink it.
+Just like the original.

-I think a simple syrup is great in this recipe too, but it’s not as quick and easy as I want it to be.
-That’s why I’ve settled on Agave Syrup. it’s made from the agave plant and is a good organic alternative to refined sugar.
+Simple syrup is great in this recipe too, but it’s not as quick and easy as I want it to be.
+If you’re trying to stay away from white sugar, Agave Syrup is the way to go.
+It’s made from the agave plant and is a good organic alternative to refined sugar.

 It falls somewhere between simple syrup and honey in consistency.
 It’s super easy to use in this recipe.